Patricia Bouyer-Decitre: Contributions

 Bouyer is known for several significant results on timed automata.
 In work beginning in 1997, and culminating in a 2003 publication with Luca Aceto, Augusto Burgueno and Kim Larsen, Bouyer characterized the properties that can be described in terms of reachability in timed automata.
 With Petit and Denis Thérien, she found analogues of Kleene's theorem for timed automata, showing their equivalence with certain classes of formal languages.
 With Catherine Dufourd, Emmanuel Fleury and Antoine Petit, she introduced updatable timed automata, extensions of timed automata with operations that update the timing variables rather than merely resetting them to zero, and found several important subclasses of these automata for which the emptiness problem is decidable.

 In temporal logic, Bouyer worked with Fabrice Chevalier and Nicolas Markey to prove the greater expressiveness of one form of temporal logic, timed propositional temporal logic, over another, metric temporal logic.
 Other topics in her research include the application of timed automata to fault detection, the addition of costs and energy constraints to timed automata, and the existence of Nash equilibria in timed versions of game theory.

 Recognition

-Bouyer-Decitre won the CNRS Bronze Medal in 2007.
+Bouyer-Decitre won the CNRS Bronze Medal in 2007 and the CNRS Silver Medal in 2026.
 She was the 2011 winner of the Presburger Award of the European Association for Theoretical Computer Science.